byteface/domonic/README.md

 ### Tweening

-You can tween values with the tween library:
+Tween values with the tween library:

 ```python
 from domonic.lerpy.easing import *